microstub/microstub.github.io/nfo.md

 4. [Cryptocurrency](#cryptocurrency)

-This `journal` started as a project to document various technical efforts that other engineers might find helpful or interesting.
+This `journal` started as a project to document various technical efforts that other engineers or researchers might find helpful or interesting.

 # Authors